 What the purpose of education is, increasingly is the topic of a heated debate in the Netherlands, Europe and probably world wide.
 In this debate two main lines of thought can be distinguished.

+The first line of thought sees the primary purpose of education in transferring skills and tools to students that enable them to be successful in the labour market, to make a contribution to the economy and to prepare them to adapt swiftly and flexibly to possibly changing demands.
+The end goal of this education is a problem solver who is capable of dealing with the changing demands of a continuously evolving business environment[1].
+This line of thought has been prevalent in The Netherlands for the last decades as is for example signified by the development and implementation of the so called core goals in primary and secondary education.
+These core goals specify what a student should know and should be able to do at the end of primary school and, for secondary education: per subject[2].
 The second line of thought puts emphasis on education as a formative process with the focus on the development of the student as a human being.
 It comes from a rather more humanist background and sees the primary purpose of education to uncover and develop the possibilities, interests, and capabilities in the student through bringing them in contact with cultural and historical sources of value.
 In this line of thought the focus is on life rather than on work.
 Aspects of life such as suffering, joy, disloyalty and friendship should be a part of the educational process and should be discussed, reflected on and lived[3].
 These are aspects of a human life that are not manageable, but very much part of human life.
 It is the conviction of the proponents of this line of thought that when these aspects of life are systematically and structurally integrated into education, society as such will profit from it[4].
+From my consultancy experience and from observation in my humble opinion these lines of thought are not mutually exclusive any more.
+The proponents of the second line of thought realise that it is important that skills and tools are of vital importance for a growing economy which is necessary to finance a blossoming public domain of which education is an important part.
+From recent debates in the media it has become clear that the proponents of the first line of thought understand that the skills and tools oriented approach is not sufficient to create citizens who share norms and values and who deliver a valuable contribution to the society as a whole.

 By consequence the two lines of thought now seem to be in a phase where they are looking on how and where they can meet.
 This development is signalled amongst others by the increasing demand on topics to be included in the teaching programme of schools.
 Following several dramatic incidents on schools, amongst which the shooting of a teacher and fights between children in The Netherlands, there is also an increasing demand on schools to explicitly transfer norms and values to their students.

+The meeting of the two lines of thought means that education is essentially becoming a two tiered enterprise[5] in which students both learn to adapt to an established world by being outfitted with skills and tools that will help them, but in which they also learn to continuously and consciously intervene and bring about change.
+It is precisely the latter which makes humans into ethical beings.
 In addition to painting part of the educational landscape, this brief deliberation on the purpose of education makes emphasises that educational practices by nature are ethical and political.
 They are never neutral, but rather they are based on goals, ideas methodologies and ideals.
 Choices are and must be continuously made on the basis of these ingredients.
 This makes that education in essence is a profoundly ethical activity.

 The geography of education: on formal, informal and non-formal learning